ofou/codesignal/README.md

 > **_“I never am really satisfied that I understand anything; because, understand it well as I may, my comprehension can only be an infinitesimal fraction of all I want to understand about the many connections and relations which occur to me.”_**
 > — Ada Lovelace

-Here are my [`codesignal`](https://app.codesignal.com/profile/ofou) solutions!
+Here are my [codesignal](https://app.codesignal.com/profile/ofou) solutions!
 I'm using its platform in order to improve my Algorithmic and Coding skills, especially in Python and SQL.
 It's taking me long hours so far, I'm currently at _level 26_ and I'm eager to finish the full Arcade Universe plus the Interview Practice.
-I'm tracking my coding time using [`rescuetime`](rescuetime.com/rp/ofou/).
+I'm tracking my coding time using [rescuetime](https://www.rescuetime.com/rp/ofou).
 If you have any comments or suggestions about my code, please open an issue, I'll very happy reciving any kind of feedback!

-I'm also using [`leetcode`](https://github.com/ofou/leetcode), [`exercism`](https://github.com/ofou/exercism) and [`freeCodeCamp`](https://www.freecodecamp.org/ofou), all are great ways to improve your skills futher using the command line or web browser.
+I'm also using [`leetcode`](https://github.com/ofou/leetcode), [`exercism`](https://github.com/ofou/exercism) and [`freeCodeCamp`](https://www.freecodecamp.org/ofou), all are great ways to improve your skills further.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=6 orderedList=false} -->